 Any services delivered using these MBS items count towards the patient’s calendar year allocation for individual services, under Better Access.
 There’s a maximum of 2 services per calendar year.

 These changes recognise the important role family members and carers play in supporting patients with mental illness.
 Involving family members and carers in treatment benefits patient outcomes.

-This table includes both face to face and telehealth items:
+This table includes both face-to-face, telehealth video and phone items: